lusid1/Preservation-HiltonUltimateTeamPlay/README.md

   2. The launcher runs the patch installer EBOOT.PBP
      * BUG 1: If the patch installer or patch installed eboot is not present it will not proceed to launch the backup game from UMD
   3. The launcher runs the patched GAME.PRX if present
-     * BUG 2: If the patch was installed by a different PSP it will attempt to load it anyway and hang at a black screen
+     * BUG 2: GAME.PRX is not validated.
+If the patch was installed by a different PSP it will attempt to load it anyway and hang or crash.
   4. If the patched GAME.PRX is missing it launches the backup GAME.PRX from the UMD drive
-  5. The GAME.PRX loads the data.pak file and runs the game
+  5. The GAME.PRX loads the game data and runs the game
-  6. If the data.pak file is not found, it loads the game from the data_psp directory structure on the memory stick
+     - The patched GAME.PRX only loads game data in extracted, un-packed format.
+     - The backup GAME.PRX only loads game data from a data.pak archive
        * BUG 3: The provided data.pak file is a dummy file, which causes the game engine to exit the game.

-## Workarounds for known bugs
+## Workarounds
-  1. The official day0 patch fixes or avoids these bugs, but neither the patch nor the patch installer have been preserved.
+  1. The official day0 patch fixes or avoids these bugs, but the patch installer has not been preserved.
   2. Apply these workarounds to successfully invoke the backup game.prx
      * Ensure the patch install completed eboot.pbp file is present on the memory stick (avoids bug#1)
      * Remove the game.prx file from the memory stick (avoids bug#2)